Consolidated Edison: Stop tags

 When a New York City contractor is unable to repair a reported nonfunctioning or malfunctioning street light, traffic light or pedestrian Walk/Don't Walk light because of a failure in the power to the affected unit, a stop tag is assigned by Con Ed.
-When a caller to NYC's 311 asks for followup information about a reported outage, they're told the stop tag number, and told to call Con Ed at 800-752-6633 (800-75-CON-ED).
+When a caller to NYC's 311 asks for follow-up information about a reported outage, they are told the stop tag number, and told to call Con Ed at 800-752-6633 (800-75-CON-ED).

 The New York Times wrote that it can take over two years for some repairs.
 Sometimes an entire fixture must be removed, repaired, then returned.
 Other times the streets must be torn up to replace underground wiring.
 Temporary fixes, using what was described as "nothing more than overhead extension cords" (called "Shunts") at times are left in place for an extended period.
 In 2017 Con Ed committed to repair "at least 90% ... within 90 days."